Where we are or how many kilometers separated us from the places of our roots does not matter.

-Now, to report here about how that morning went, beginning from the cafè I was sitting, then stopping at the Gibert Jeune artshop to buy a sketchbook and some pencils, till I arrived at the main entrance of the “Académie de la Grande Chaumière”, is irrilevant.
-To enter the door that had witnessed so many of the most famous european artists come and go, was like entering a space between being far from home and following the thread of the many stories I had heard.
+Now, to report here about how that morning went, beginning from the cafè I was sitting, then stopping at the Gibert Jeune art shop to buy a sketchbook and some pencils, till I arrived at the main entrance of the “Académie de la Grande Chaumière”, is irrelevant.
+To enter the door that had witnessed so many of the most famous European artists come and go, was like entering a space between being far from home and following the thread of the many stories I had heard.

 Once inside, I could be anywhere.
 I could be at home, in my father’s studio, among the rolled papers, the small bottles of paint thinner and the scent of dried orange.
 The romantic yet decayed atmosphere of that place was still the same.

-I went up an uneven staircase made in pale blue wood and found myself inside the photo I had held in my hands some time before but a full-colour one….and what colours they were!
-A model with a feather in her hair was preparing to pose for a real life drawing lesson, while students coming from all over the world, were adjusting their sketching papers on to some old, worn out wooden boards.
+I went up an uneven staircase made in pale blue wood and found myself inside the photo I had held in my hands some time before but a full-colour one….and what colors they were!
+A model with a feather in her hair was preparing to pose for a real-life drawing lesson, while students coming from all over the world, were adjusting their sketching papers onto some old, worn-out wooden boards.

 The small room was crowded with contemporary faces and dresses.
 The floor was squeaky with dark marks here and there.

 I attended the lesson like it was a theatre play.
 Without knowing what I was doing, I traced a few lines on the paper but my eyes couldn’t stay still on the sheet.
 I put down the pencil and peeled the orange I had in my bag and then I spent the rest of the hour looking around.
 Everything looked fin de siecle, from the windows to the shelves where there were some old dried brushes to the beautiful wooden floor worned out and stained, like the floor in my home.